budget

 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
 Read disclaimer.

 So many wishful travelers have this idea that you need to be rich to see the world.
 But travel really doesn’t have to cost a fortune.
 Yeah, I didn’t believe it either.
 Until I was able to travel in Europe for two months and then in Latin America for six weeks on a huge budget.
-There are affordable places all over the world you can travel to, and budget traveling allows you to save money towards a future trip!
-These are some of the things I have learned about traveling on a budget.

 Don’t forget to check out my list of creative ways to save money on travel!